UtrechtUniversity/SWORDS-template/README.md

 ## Citation

-Use this citation for citing the SWORDS implementation of {INSERT YOUR ORGANISATION NAME}.
+Use this citation for citing the SWORDS implementation of University of Potsdam.
 ```
 {INSERT CITATION DETAILS}
 ```